anawoodrow/pm-ai-newsletter/README.md

 ### Managing Sources

-1. Click the settings icon in the top right corner
+1. Click "Manage Sources" in the sidebar
 2. Add new sources with:
    - Name: Display name for the source
-   - Slug: URL-friendly identifier
-   - URL: RSS feed URL
+   - URL: The source's URL
-   - Icon: Choose from available icons
+   - Color: Choose from available colors for visual distinction

 ### Refreshing Articles

-- Click the refresh button in the top right corner to fetch new articles
+- Click the refresh button in the top right to fetch new articles
 - Articles are automatically sorted by publication date
 - Filter articles by clicking on different sources in the sidebar

 ## Database Schema

-The app uses the following main tables:
+The app uses the following tables:

-- `sources`: Newsletter sources configuration
+- `sources`: Newsletter sources with name, slug, and color
-- `articles`: Scraped articles with metadata
+- `articles`: Aggregated articles with metadata and source references
-- `article_history`: Track article updates and changes

 ## Contributing